Tomás Vélez Cachupín: Second term

-In 1762, after learning that an Ute had been found in possession of a silver ingot, Vélez Cachupín ordered Spanish explorers Juan Maria Antonio de Rivera, Joaquín Laín, Gregorio Sandoval and Pedro Mora, to Colorado to locate where the ingot had come from.
+In 1762, after learning that a Ute had been found in possession of a silver ingot, Vélez Cachupín ordered Spanish explorers Juan Maria Antonio de Rivera, Joaquín Laín, Gregorio Sandoval, and Pedro Mora to Colorado to locate where the ingot had come from.
 Locating gold and silver was a priority in order to replenish the royal coffers.
-The expedition traveled through southwestern Colorado and southeastern Utah (which belonged to Spain at this time), establishing sections of future Old Spanish Trail.
+The expedition traveled through southwestern Colorado and southeastern Utah (which belonged to Spain at this time), establishing sections of the future Old Spanish Trail.

-Vélez also enacted a series of laws to protect Amerindian lands: In 1764, Vélez Cachupín gave land to the Amerindians and later convinced the Suma Amerindians to reside in San Lorenzo, on land near to that he had given the another Amerindians in 1764, promising to protect them.
-He also banned inhabitants from El Paso–Juárez (which at that time was a unique city) from entering Amerindian lands for any reason including grazing sheep, or gathering firewood.
+Cachupín also enacted a series of laws to protect Amerindian lands.
+In 1764, he gave land to the Amerindians and later convinced the Suma people to reside in San Lorenzo, near land he had given other Amerindians in 1764, promising to protect them.
+He also banned inhabitants of El Paso–Juárez (which at that time was a unique city) from entering Amerindian lands for any reason including grazing sheep and gathering firewood.
 In addition, any person who cut trees on Amerindian lands would be punished with a fine of 40 pesos or imprisonment for two years.
-Additionally, he would confiscated their carts and oxen.
+Additionally, he would confiscate their carts and oxen.
 The money obtained from the fines was used to buy agricultural tools for the Sumas.
 In 1766, he banned the inhabitants of Atrisco from occupying land in San Fernando, because these lands were to be used only by their inhabitants.
 Whoever broke the ban would have to pay a fine of 30 pesos for each infraction.
 He also protected the lands of the Genizaros of Belen and of Santa Clara, and San Ildefonso Pueblo.

 In November 1765, Cachupín was forced to ban tobacco growing in New Mexico, following a law issued by the Viceroy, who had established a monopoly on the plant.
-However, the governor had tried unsuccessfully to prevent enforcement of the law, because it could harm the economy of the province and the relations between the Native Americans and the Spaniards, since they bought the tobacco from the farmers of New Mexico.
-Indeed, in January 1766,Capuchin reported to the viceroy through a letter the reasons why the law banning tobacco cultivation in New Mexico was harmful to the province, but the viceroy ignored it.
+The governor had tried unsuccessfully to prevent enforcement of the law, because it could harm the economy of the province and the relations between the Native Americans and the Spaniards, since they bought the tobacco from the farmers of New Mexico.
+Indeed, in January 1766, Cachupín reported to the viceroy through a letter the reasons why the law banning tobacco cultivation in New Mexico was harmful to the province, but the viceroy ignored it.
 When the law was established in the province, Cachupín's alleged consequences became real.

-He was replaced by Francisco Antonio Marín del Valle as governor of Santa Fe de Nuevo México province in 1767.
+He was replaced by Pedro Fermín de Mendinueta y Garro as governor of Santa Fe de Nuevo México province in 1765.